Lou Cutell

-Lou Cutell (October 6, 1930 – November 21, 2021) was an American actor, who was perhaps best known for his appearance as Amazing Larry in the 1985 film Pee-wee's Big Adventure and as Dr. Howard Cooperman in the 1995 Seinfeld episode "The Fusilli Jerry".
+Lou Cutell (October 6, 1930 – November 21, 2021) was an American actor.
+He was best known for his appearance as Amazing Larry in the 1985 film Pee-wee's Big Adventure.

 Life and career

 Cutell was born in New York City to Sicilian parents.
 He moved with his family to Los Angeles, California, where he received a bachelor's degree at the University of California.